 Equistone Partners Europe (formerly known as Barclays Private Equity) in its:

-- sale of Siteco Lighting GmbH to Oslam GmbH;
+- acquisition of Siteco Lighting GmbH and its sale to Osram GmbH;

-- acquisition of Caseking GmbH from Afinum Management GmbH.
+- acquisition of Caseking GmbH from Afinum Management GmbH.; and

 - A leading global private investment firm in connection with its investment into several prime commercial real estate projects in Moscow.